• Skip to primary navigation

 A small white bowl with a silver fork mashing a banana

-• Mix together all the ingredients in a separate, larger glass mixing bowl.
+• Mix together all the ingredients in a separate, larger mixing bowl.

 Gluten-free vegan banana oatmeal cookie dough with chocolate chips in a mixing bowl